WingCH/Logseq/pages/onesignal cannot show notification on top of screen.md

 - ## Reason
-- 1. [example](https://github.com/OneSignal/OneSignal-Flutter-SDK/tree/main/example) does not create custom channel
+- 1. [example](https://github.com/OneSignal/OneSignal-Flutter-SDK/tree/main/example) does not create custom channel, if no existing channel, OneSignal push notification will use ``
-  2.